adlnet/xAPI-Spec/xAPI.md

 ##### Requirements

-* A document key in relation to an agent, activity, or agent-activity(-registration) combination MUST NOT collide with the use of the key with another agent, activity, or agent-activity(-registration) combination.
+* An LRS stored document key consisting of a combination of agent, activity, or agent-activity(-registration) MUST NOT collide with any other key with another stored agent, activity, or agent-activity(-registration) combination.

 <a name="misclangmap"/>